Hub and spoke meetings

 Prefer ebooks?
 Buy a set of all three at a good discount.

-Finally, don’t forget that first-time buyers of any book from my online store (even a single $11 ebook!) get thirty minutes of free consulting from yours truly at a mutually convenient time.
+Finally, don’t forget that first-time buyers of any book from my online store (even a single $19.99 ebook!) get thirty minutes of free consulting from yours truly at a mutually convenient time.

-Introduction to Event Crowdsourcing
+Introduction to my book Event Crowdsourcing

-Here’s a teaser: the introduction to my new book Event Crowdsourcing: Creating Meetings People Actually Want and Need.
+Here’s a teaser: the introduction to my book Event Crowdsourcing: Creating Meetings People Actually Want and Need.
 Interested?
 Then buy the book!

 Curiosity